Jay-271/Disc_bot_1.0/README.md

 # Disc_bot_1.0
-Just my discord bot ran with node you have to replace YOUR_CHANNEL_ID in main src code (for sending a message to a specifc channel in discord)
+Just my discord bot ran with node you have to replace YOUR_CHANNEL_ID in main src code (for sending a message to a specifc channel in discord) there's also a collab version for this in the collab branch

 Basically, just install the requirements:
 # .env openai@4 node discord.js